shaheemMPM/fullstack-project-starter/.project/decisions/009-biome-nestjs-decorator-metadata.md

 ## Conclusion

-- Keep Biome's `useImportType` rule enabled (it's good)
+- **Disabled Biome's `useImportType` rule for backend only** using overrides
-- Manually split imports when classes are used in DI
+- Frontend keeps the rule enabled for automatic type import enforcement
+- Use inline `type` syntax manually in backend: `import { type Interface, Class } from './file'`
-- This is a known pattern with decorator metadata
+- This is a known limitation with Biome and decorator metadata frameworks
-- Clear, explicit imports are better than disabling rules
+- Overrides provide the best solution: backend stability + frontend type safety
+- No trade-offs: Each part of the monorepo gets the configuration it needs